 A Partial List of Comments on Jane Lazarre's Books: Writers and Reviews

 “I spent the day reading one poem after the other, amazed and comforted by what Jane Lazarre has managed to get down in words and musical lines.
-The poem that struck me perhaps the deepest is Shubert Sinking In, how she manages to link music–that cello, that violin–with the music of words, rising and falling, the exultation of hope amidst the dark despair of our lives–something I have pondered for years, but which Lazarre actually got down on the page in Breaking Light.”
+The poem that struck me perhaps the deepest is Shubert Sinking In, how she manages to link music – that cello, that violin-with music of words, rising and falling, the exultation of hope amidst the dark despair of our lives – something I have pondered for years, but which Lazarre actually got down on the page in Breaking Light.”

 Paul Mariani